 Portobello Mushroom

-Example: “I grilled portobello mushroom for dinner.”
+Example: “I grilled a portobello mushroom for dinner.”

 Oyster Mushroom